 The mid 1920s to early 1930s was a heady time for Soviet science.
 Leon Trotsky was the first who spoke of the need to create the “communist man,” a “super-human” who would represent the highest stage of human evolution.
 The average Soviet citizen, Trotsky declared, was to rise to the level of “Aristotle, Goethe, and Marx.”

 The museum has been kept as it was in those days as “a sign of respect to our teachers,” Bogolepova said.
 “You go to the Louvre, the Uffizi, there might be some new canvases, but you don’t throw out Raphael.
 You don’t throw out Rembrandt.”

 As she spoke, a one-eyed monkey head stared at us from a jar of formaldehyde.
 The collection contains the brains of lizards, bears, swans, whales, dolphins, and elephants, among many others.
-The whale brains are by far the biggest, weighing as much as 15 pounds.
-In a neighboring display, a fluffy orange cat seemed unaware that an inch or two above its eyes, its brain was entirely exposed.
+The whale brains are by far the biggest, weighing as much as seven pounds.
+In a neighbouring display, a fluffy orange cat seemed unaware that an inch or two above its eyes, its brain was entirely exposed.